CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 ### Task 8: Export the Results

+In this task, you'll save the prediction results to a CSV file and register them as a new Data Asset in Azure Blob Storage, so the results can be reused in future notebooks, dashboards, or reporting workflows.

 1. Select **+ Code** to add a new code cell below the current cell.

 1. Paste the following code into the notebook cell, and then select the **Run** button to execute the cell.
 This code saves the prediction results as a CSV file, uploads the file to your Azure Machine Learning workspace, and creates a versioned **Data Asset** that can be reused in future notebooks and machine learning workflows.